 - A platform to control the user experience.
 This D2C approach is primarily concerned with the company brand.
 Success in branding is as much about consistency as it is about resonance.
 By going direct to consumers, companies control the communication of their brand story from every angle.
 Distributors and retailers can’t deliver inconsistent messaging because they’re not part of the process anymore.

 - A pure sales driver.
 This is equivalent to a producer effectively deciding to become a retailer.
-The manufacturer leans heavily into their ecommerce website or digital storefront and goes all-in on converting prospects right then and there.
+The manufacturer leans heavily into their eCommerce website or digital storefront and goes all-in on converting prospects right then and there.
 The focus is on closing the sale and work on cross selling other products.
 This is a great move for wholesalers (see what is wholesale) looking to expand or with excess wholesale items to sell.

 Though, of course, regardless of why a business chooses to open a D2C channel, all of the above strategies are available to them.